 - Healthy relationships

 Counselors maintain the structure and flow within a group.
 They are in charge of enforcing group rules and instilling respect among members.
-It is not uncommon for clients to become agitated, bored, or inappropriate in groups.
-However, counselors hold the responsibility for making sure that everyone feels safe and supported.
+It is not uncommon for alcohol or drug-addicted clients to become agitated, bored, or inappropriate in groups.
+However, counselors hold the responsibility of ensuring that everyone feels safe and supported.

 Counselors work to provide efficient and seamless aftercare for their clients.
 This may include referrals for long-term treatment.
-It may also include coordination with housing arrangements, such as sober livings or halfway houses.
+It may also include coordination with housing arrangements, such as sober living facilities or halfway houses.